Sunday, October 7, 2012

 A map of Marine Corps Base Quantico in Quantico, Va., home of the Infantry Officer Course.

-A sweaty Marine 2nd Lieutenant consults his map during the land navigation portion of the Combat Endurance Test, the first event in the Infantry Officer Course at Marine Corps Base Quantico.
+A sweaty Marine 2nd Lieutenant consults his map the Combat Endurance Test, the first event in the Infantry Officer Course at Marine Corps Base Quantico.

 A Marine 2nd Lieutenant makes his way through the obstacle course during the Combat Endurance Test.